 And there it was.

 On the surface, Naples wasn't exotic enough - it was all too familiar to us - and that's what we hadn't prepared for.
-It never dawned on us that we were, in fact, the indigenous people of this region.
-It was the first time we'd returned to the home of our ancestors in Italy, and as second generation Italians, the atmosphere and people were commonplace to us.
-The food, the smells, the cadence of the spoken language.
+It never dawned on us that we were in fact, the indigenous people of this region.
+It was the first time we'd returned to the home of our ancestors in Italy, and as second generation Italians, the atmosphere and people were common to us - the food, the smells, the cadence of the spoken language.
 Even the people looked familiar to me, which isn't surprising since I was now wading in my own gene pool.
-We hadn't yet been there long enough to delve into the authentic Italian culture we'd lost two generations ago, though we would find it soon enough.
+We just hadn't yet been there long enough to delve into the authentic Italian culture we'd lost two generations ago, though we would find it soon enough.
+I have a feeling this may be shared by other Italian-Americans when they visit Italy for the first time.

 After we talked and understood the reason for our discontent, we started to relax and savor every moment of this very familiar place, calling out things both familiar to us and fascinated by the occasional disparity.
 We were in a foreign country surrounded by the people, food, and everything that reminded us of home - really, what could be better?